Aleph-Alpha/aleph-alpha-tokenizer/README.md

 # License

-This package is licensed under MIT or Apache 2 License, at your discretion.
+This package is licensed under MIT or Apache License Version 2, at your discretion.